Alvin-Janton/Cloud-Security/Secure-Secrets/README.md

 I updated the config.py file to retrieve the secret keys from SecretsManager.
 The get_secret() function will connect the code to SecretsManager by using a session client.

 I also added code to config.py to extract the AWS credentials from SecretsManager.
-This is important because if the app.py file uses these credentials to function properly, without it the web app will fail.
+This is important because the app.py file uses these credentials to function properly, without it the web app will fail.

 ![Image](http://learn.nextwork.org/intense_azure_festive_sow/uploads/aws-security-secretsmanager_v0w1x2y3)